RafaelEstanislau/Sigma/ReadMe.md

 ## Usage

-On the root folder, run `npm install`, after that, `cd frontend` and use `npm install` again to install the react packages and test project
+On the root folder run `npm install`, after that `cd frontend` and use `npm install` again to install the react packages and test project

 To run the project, run `npm run dev`

 ## Testing